 Ohio

 Columbus doesn't sell itself the way a beach town or a mountain town does, and that's exactly why it works for the retirees it works for.
-It's a fast-growing, genuinely cultured Midwest capital where the dollar stretches further than almost anywhere of comparable size — and where, if your health ever becomes the thing that matters most, you're already living next to one of the best academic medical complexes in the country.
+It's a fast-growing, genuinely cultured Midwest capital where the dollar stretches further than almost anywhere of comparable size, and where, if your health ever becomes the thing that matters most, you're already living next to one of the best academic medical complexes in the country.
 The people who thrive here came for substance over scenery.
 The ones who leave usually leave for the sky: five gray months a year is the real cost of admission.

-For most of the twentieth century, Columbus was the Ohio city people overlooked — not the industrial muscle of Cleveland, not the river-town history of Cincinnati, just the flat capital in the middle with the big university and the state government.
+For most of the twentieth century, Columbus was the Ohio city people overlooked, not the industrial muscle of Cleveland, not the river-town history of Cincinnati, just the flat capital in the middle with the big university and the state government.
 That underestimation turned out to be its advantage.
 While Ohio's older industrial cities shrank, Columbus quietly did the opposite: it diversified into insurance, banking, retail, and research, anchored by Ohio State, the statehouse, and the headquarters of companies like Nationwide, JPMorgan Chase's largest operations, and a string of national retail brands.
 Today it is the largest city in Ohio, still growing, drawing in-migration from pricier coastal metros and other Ohio towns alike.

 What that steady growth bought, over time, was a real city's worth of culture without a big city's price tag.
-The Short North — once a rough stretch of High Street between downtown and the university — was revitalized into one of the Midwest's better arts districts, its arches lit over a corridor of galleries and restaurants.
+The Short North, once a rough stretch of High Street between downtown and the university, was revitalized into one of the Midwest's better arts districts, its arches lit over a corridor of galleries and restaurants.
 German Village, just south of downtown, preserved its 1800s brick streets and worker cottages into one of the country's largest privately restored historic districts, home to the famous 32-room Book Loft and the leafy calm of Schiller Park.
 The Scioto Mile reclaimed the downtown riverfront as a chain of parks and fountains.
 None of it is loud.
 All of it is real.

 And running underneath everything is the medical engine.
-Ohio State's Wexner Medical Center and the James Cancer Hospital are not just good regional hospitals — they're a research-and-care complex of national stature, drawing patients and physicians from across the Midwest.
+Ohio State's Wexner Medical Center and the James Cancer Hospital are not just good regional hospitals, they're a research-and-care complex of national stature, drawing patients and physicians from across the Midwest.
 For a retirement city, that's the rare amenity that grows more valuable with every passing year.
-Columbus's whole personality, in the end, is that of a place that bet on substance — health, education, steady work, real neighborhoods — and let the scenery be someone else's selling point.
+Columbus's whole personality, in the end, is that of a place that bet on substance, health, education, steady work, real neighborhoods, and let the scenery be someone else's selling point.

 On the Saturday-in-fall electricity

-Ohio Stadium — "the Horseshoe" — on a fall Saturday: 100,000 in scarlet, one of the great atmospheres in American sport.
+Ohio Stadium, "the Horseshoe", on a fall Saturday: 100,000 in scarlet, one of the great atmospheres in American sport.
 You don't have to be an alum to feel it.
 In autumn, the whole city orients around what happens here, and that shared ritual is a big part of what makes Columbus feel alive.

 Columbus is a large, spread-out metro, and the right neighborhood depends on whether you want historic walkability, an established leafy suburb, or newer construction.
 The choices below cover the most common retiree picks.
 Pricing reflects 2026 estimates and varies meaningfully by block, build year, and condition.

-Take the 7-question quiz.
-We'll match you across our database based on what actually matters to you — not what's trending.
+Take the quiz.
+We'll match you against every city on RetireMeHere based on what actually matters to you, not what's trending.

 Find My Match →